mdnrita/SHAPE/README.md

 The main goal of this project is to create a responsive and informative website to reach SHAPE's costumers and potential costumers.
 It is of high importance to make an easy to navigate layout and only have the most relevant content displayed so the user has a quick and learning interaction.

-1. Purpose of this website is to introduce current clients to the new Login area and Blog.

 - #### Roles:
    - Current Costumers
    - Potential Costumers